 • Good judgment and decision-making skills

-Please send a cover letter, resume and three references to hr@sterlingmontessori.org
+Please send a cover letter, resume and three references to HR at hr@sterlingmontessori.org

 Substitute Teachers